gitlabhq/terraform-provider-gitlab/docs/resources/group_variable.md

 * `masked` - (Optional, boolean) If set to `true`, the value of the variable will be hidden in job logs.
 The value must meet the [masking requirements](https://docs.gitlab.com/ee/ci/variables/#masked-variables).
 Defaults to `false`.

+* `environment_scope` - (Optional, string) The environment scope of the variable.
+Defaults to all environment (`*`).
+Note that in Community Editions of Gitlab, values other than `*` will cause inconsistent plans.
+See https://docs.gitlab.com/ee/ci/variables/#add-a-cicd-variable-to-a-group

 ## Import

-GitLab group variables can be imported using an id made up of `groupid:variablename`, e.g.
+GitLab group variables can be imported using an id made up of `groupid:variablename:scope`, e.g.

 ```
-$ terraform import gitlab_group_variable.example 12345:group_variable_key
+$ terraform import gitlab_group_variable.example 12345:group_variable_key:*
 ```